prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 In GroupInnerJoinsByConnector optimize method we need to invoke Rewriter to rewrite the plannode if it contains JoinNode.
 JoinNode rewrite is possible by overriding the visitJoin() method of SimplePlanRewriter.

-In visitJoin() we should have method to validate JdbcJoinPushdown Conditions that is explained in the document.
+In visitJoin() we should have method to validate JdbcJoinPushdown Conditions that is explained [here](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource).
 If the JoinNode satisfies the JdbcJoinPushdown Conditions we should pushdown the Join by creating a single table scan node for that Join.

 JoinPushdown should happen for InnerJoin.
 No other Joins like LEFT JOIN, RIGHT JOIN, OUTER JOIN, CROSS JOIN, etc should be pushed down.